sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 ## Private Sector

+### Any platform, any device, 3rd party integration

 Any platform or device can be integrated with GC and ESDC services and development is often done in partnership with the private sector.
 This is possible because ESDC services are available as APIs that can be used by third party platforms and services (Banks, CRA, Social media, Job boards, Internet of things, ..).
+Employers, Banks, and Credit Unions are the new front lines of ESDC as they are now provided with technological means to interact with ESDC services.

 Ecosystem of services are created by leveraging private sector expertise where opportunities exist (win-win public-private partnerships), e.g.:
 - Banks detecting missed paycheck, job websites targeting people who are job hunting...
 - Enhanced security through integration in private sector service (e.g., banks detecting fraudulent transactions)

+### Open Collaboration

+- All of ESDC's custom built software are published as open source, allowing Academia and learning institutions to use them, helping grow technological skill sets in the country, fostering economic growth, improving transparency and trust in government, and increasing the breadth of talent for ESDC to use by welcoming contributions back
+- ESDC data (performance and automated decision making statistics) published as open datasets

 ## IITB-ESDC